-According to the U.S. Department of Housing and Urban Development and the U.S. Census Bureau, sales of newly built, single-family homes increased 18 percent in August to a seasonally adjusted annual rate of 504,000 units in August.
+Based on a new report from the U.S. Department of Housing and Urban Development and the U.S. Census Bureau, overall housing starts increased 4.9 percent in October 2020 to a seasonally adjusted annual rate of 1.53 million units.

 North America's data center sector was resilient in the first half of 2020 as many businesses implemented hybrid IT infrastructure to improve their remote work capabilities.